To all my peers at Unity...Thank you so much!

 that does not show enough zeal in their displays of reverence toward cultural change.

-If you think that the main point of the talk is to create punishments that will be effective in bringing greater fairness, then you are still lost in the Matrix.
+If you think that the main point of the talk is to create punishments that will be effective in bringing greater fairness, then you are lost in the Matrix he is discribing.

 Which leads to my final suggestion, to bring greater fairness and unity to Unity...